ItsCOMMANDer/cotton-init/README.md

 src/ - C source code files
 include/ - C headers
-docs/ - No docs (yet), just some planning stuff on the structure of the system atm
+docs/ - No docs (yet), just some planning stuff on the structure of the system atm.
+Nothing more than mental notes for myself really